-I am a great wife, but that’s not the only reason I do it.
+I’m a great wife, but that’s not the only reason I do it.
 I do want him to eat healthily and take care of himself.
-But really, that’s not why I do it either.
+But really, that’s not why I do it, either.

 I. Am.
 Cheap.
-My main drive in getting up at 5:15 am Monday through Friday is because I do not want him spending $25 a day for breakfast and lunch.
+My main drive to get up at 5:15 am Monday through Friday is because I do not want him to spend $25 daily for breakfast and lunch.

 I had a conversation with him last week about money.
-I was curious about what he thought of when he was expecting money to come in.
+I was curious about his thoughts when he expected money to come in.

-I was pretty sure I knew the answer – being married 22 years.
+I was pretty sure I knew the answer – being married for 25 years.

-If he has extra money coming in, for example, income tax return, what does he think about first?
+If he has extra money, for example, income tax return, what does he think about first?
 Does he think: I should invest this into a Roth IRA?
 Should I beef up our emergency fund?
 Should I add a new roof to the garage?